I woke up and thought to myself yesterday… is there a full moon soon? I’ve had the weirdest thing happen. Not weird, actually… just inconvenient.

 I did buy a plastic horned owl, hoping to deter these pesky flying potatoes from wanting to get near my car.
 So far it hasn’t stopped them.
 Could I move?
 Sure.
 I will not be bullied by a half-ounce song sparrow, though.
 I’ve tried to smack him away, but he’s too fast.
 I’ve considered other methods of elimination, but everything I think of is either frowned upon, or not nice…. so I can’t do them.
 It wouldn’t be very Snow-White of me.
 Not very yoga of me to disrupt nature, either.

 I was trying to remember the point of this story… but I think this may be beyond what the full moon can be responsible for.
 This is the last super moon of 2021, and it’s in Capricorn – so emotions are heightened and confidence is at an all time high.
-Actually, this explains this bird’s beef with a 2-ton vehicle and its neurotic owner… very ballsy.
+Actually, this explains this bird’s beef with a 2-ton vehicle… very ballsy.
 This bird’s about to @#%& around and find out.

 From that, I decided to recreate my own version to pay homage to one of my favorite restaurants that’s now open again.
 This version may have a bit of creative license used, but I hope you enjoy it as much as I did!
 Cheers to a more peaceful Full Moon evening.